What laws apply to the collection and use of individuals’ personal information?

 The Future of Personal Data Protection in Chile

 Chile amended their Constitution in June 2018 to grant all individuals the right to the respect and protection of their private life along with the protection of their personal data (Art.
 19, No. 4).
-It is likely that Chile’s current data protection law will be updated, and there is a bill currently in Congress that, if approved, could replace the current law.
-The new law, if passed, would implement higher standards than the current Chilean regulation, comparable to ones existing in other countries.
+A modification to Chile’s current data protection law is being discussed in the Parliament.
+This Bill, if passed in its current form, would implement higher standards than the existing Chilean regulation, comparable to ones existing in other countries.
 However, there is no certainty about the final content of the law and when it will be finally approved.
+The Bill first entered the Chilean Senate for debate in March 2017, and is still in its first legislative stage.

 Chile has not adopted any international instruments on data protection, but it has to adhere to international regulations on privacy, e.g. American Convention on Human Rights, prohibiting any arbitrary interference to private life.